fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/Remove-AzureStorageCORSRule.md

 ```

 ## DESCRIPTION
-The **Remove-AzureStorageCORSRule** cmdlet removes Cross-Origin Resource Sharing (CORS) for an azure_2 Storage service.
+The **Remove-AzureStorageCORSRule** cmdlet removes Cross-Origin Resource Sharing (CORS) for an Azure Storage service.
 This cmdlet deletes all CORS rules in a Storage service type.
 The types of storage services for this cmdlet are Blob, Table, Queue, and File.